jestjs/jest/website/versioned_docs/version-22.x/ExpectAPI.md

 ### `.toBeDefined()`

 Use `.toBeDefined` to check that a variable is not undefined.
-For example, if you just want to check that a function `fetchNewFlavorIdea()` returns _something_, you can write:
+For example, if you want to check that a function `fetchNewFlavorIdea()` returns _something_, you can write:

 ```js
 test('there is a new flavor idea', () => {